jameswei1/flipp-takehome/README.md

 * Am using shell scripts and SSH for configuration management (should ideally use SaltStack, Ansible Playbooks, etc.)
     * Didn't get to that, oh well
 * Website looks very simple
 * SSH keys are actually generated and used on Github Runners by Apply workflow.
 Not very safe.

+Next Steps:
+* Fix configuration management (use tool listed above or custom AMI, which can be shared to AWS accounts or made public)
+* MAke a frontend for the website?